 Important aspects result from TÜV Rheinland’s global orientation and primarily relate to customers and markets and to legal and political framework conditions.

-Externally oriented opportunities are mainly associated with service innovations in individual Business Streams and Fields.
-Prominent examples of this are new services in connection with climate neutrality, e-mobility, supply chain services, and innovative services for the photovoltaic sector.
-Increased acquisition of large-scale orders such as support for large-scale plants and infrastructure projects offers further potential.
-Here, too, additional opportunities open up through the option of offering customers a comprehensive package of services in a global network.
-As a result, market-related risks are compensated for such as declines in demand due to regulatory changes or a downturn in certain sectors like photovoltaics.
+Opportunities are mainly associated with service innovations in individual Business Streams and Business Fields.
+Prominent examples of this include new services in connection with non-destructive testing, data security for online applications, sustainable management, as well as testing procedures for wireless devices with a wide variety of different areas of application.
+Increased acquisition of major contracts, such as monitoring power plant and infrastructure projects, offers further potential.
+Opportunities present themselves in this regard through the option of offering customers a comprehensive package of services in a global network.
+As a result, this compensates for market-related risks, such as declines in demand due to regulatory changes or a downturn in certain sectors, like emissions certification.

-Reduction of complexity in all areas opens up further potential in the form of a lean management approach.
-In addition to optimizations in the sales and administration area, this particularly includes the pooling of operating activities and the use of unified IT applications according to customer wishes.
+Furthermore, reducing complexity and increasing standardization in all Business Fields open up areas of potential.
+In addition to optimizations in sales and administration, this particularly includes pooling operations across national borders and the use of innovative IT applications according to customer wishes.
 Finally, optimized project management can help reduce risks in implementing internal and external development projects and large projects.

 Legal Framework Conditions